 Here you can think of sports results and basic write-ups of content.
 These are a great deal easier than actual high-quality stories.
 In fact, they’re rather formulaic with key phrases and numbers inserted into what in many other ways is simply the same text over and over again.

 And whenever that is the case, you can be absolutely sure that computers aren’t very far away at all to taking over.
 They’ll be able to do different reports, dissertation writings or researches faster than people usually do it.

-Of course, you’ll still need a help from professional service afterward – at least initially.
+Of course, you’ll still need help from professional service afterwards – at least initially.
 But that too will change soon enough.
 In other words, if you’re an editor, the tools to ease your life are getting better by the day.